babashka/cli/API.md

   child command names) on the map to control which children are shown and in what order (like `:order` does for options).
 A table keeps its entry order automatically.

+  `:cmd-aliases` declares alternative names for a command: a collection of strings, symbols or keywords.
+On a table entry it aliases the entry's last command, e.g. `{:cmds ["dep" "add"] :fn add :cmd-aliases ["a"]}` makes `prog dep a` dispatch like `prog dep add`.
+In the tree format it sits on the command's node. `:dispatch` always carries the canonical name, the command index and completion offer only canonical names, and the command's own help page lists its aliases.

   When a match is found, `:fn` called with the return value of [`parse-args`](#babashka.cli/parse-args) applied to `args` enhanced with: